 The student must complete the Preliminary Examination Scheduling Form and it is uploaded by the student through their myWSU > Profile > Service Request for electronic approvals within myWSU.
-Only completed forms will processed and must be submitted at least 15 business days prior to the exam date.
+Only completed forms will be processed and must be submitted at least 15 business days prior to but not counting the exam date.